Soviet Union national football team: The end of Kachalin's dream-team

 In the 1962 World Cup, the Soviet team was in Group 1 with Yugoslavia, Colombia, and Uruguay.
 The match between the Soviet Union and Colombia ended 4–4; Colombia scored a series of goals (68', 72', 86').
+The Soviets topped the group, but again were knocked out by the hosts on the quarter finals.
 Star goalkeeper Lev Yashin was in poor form both against Colombia and Chile.
 His form was considered one of the main reasons why the Soviet Union team did not gain more success in the tournament.

 In 1964, the Soviet Union attempted to defend their European Championship title, defeating Italy in the last 16 (2–0, 1–1) and to reach the quarter-finals.
 After two matches against Sweden, the Soviet side won on aggregate (1–1, 3–1).
 The Soviet Union team went to Spain where the finals were held.
 In the semi-finals, the Soviet Union defeated Denmark 3–0 in Barcelona but their dreams of winning the title again were dashed in the final when Spain, the host, scored a late goal, winning 2–1.